alexsaunderswps/User-Guides/web_portal_video_creation_guide.md

 - Ensure you are entering the correct credentials to log into Wildxr.org *(May have been supplied by WPS Staff)*
 - If someone within your organization created your account; check that they assigned a password to your account *(passwords are not created automatically)*
 - Double-check the URL you have entered into your Web Browser *(WPS recommends using Chrome)*
-<div style="page-break-after: always;"></div>

-**Unable to generate a WildXR number:**
-- Ensure that the WildXR application has been successfully installed on the device
-- If you are attempting to launch WildXR on a computer you will need to connect a VR headset to successfully navigate the WildXR app
-- Verify that you can see the **gear icon** used to access the **"Settings Menu"**

-**Unable to find WildXR number on the Wildxr.org website:**
-- Ensure you have correctly typed the WildXR number into the Device Lookup field on the Wildxr.org website
-- If you are currently on the **Devices** page of the Wildxr.org website, navigate away and then back before attempting the Device Lookup
-- Refresh your browser window *(WPS recommends using Chrome)*
+**WildXR web portal not accepting thumbnail:**
+- Ensure that the image file you are attempting to use is saved as a .PNG
+- Image file formats other than .PNG will not be accepted by the WildXR web portal.
+- *Most image editing programs allow users to save images in a variety of formats, including .PNG*
+- Open the image file in an image editor and choose **"Save As"** to save a .PNG version of your image

+**No Youtube URL exists for the video:**
+- Videos in the WildXR application do not require a Youtube URL to function.
+- Youtube URL entries

 **WildXR number is already generated for a device:**
 - Double check that the device has not already been registered on the WildXR.org website